 Wondering how flood insurance actually works, what it covers, and what it costs?
 Perhaps you’re not even convinced that you need it.

-Hurricane season is nothing to laugh at in Texas.
-So, flood insurance should at least be on your radar if you don’t already have it.
+But, hurricane season is nothing to laugh at in Texas.
+So getting flood insurance should at least be on your radar if you don’t already have it.
 To get the real deal on how flood insurance can help safeguard your precious property, we sat down with Ken Robinson, who services all of Texas as CEO of MAKZ Insurance.

 Ken drops some excellent and little-known insights for everyone: no matter if you’re a brand new homeowner, a renter, or if you’re simply considering flood insurance for the first time.